isomerpages/moe-geylangmtdpri/_achievements/2021/Student Achievement.md

 ### SYF Art Exhibition

-Our students' artworks in both P3/4 and P5/6 categories were selected for display at this year's SYF Art Exhibition.
+<p style="text-align: justify;">Our students' artworks in both P3/4 and P5/6 categories were selected for display at this year's SYF Art Exhibition.
 The artworks will be conferred either the Certificate of Recognition or Certificate of Recognition (Special Mention).